 Post-Coital TestA post-coital test involves an assessment of the cervical mucus within a few hours of intercourse and within 48 hours of ovulation.
 This fertility testing procedure must be carefully timed in order to obtain accurate results.
 A sample of cervical mucus is collected and examined for consistency and the presence of motile sperm.

 A sample of the uterine lining (endometrium) is obtained using a small catheter-like device inserted into the uterus through the cervical canal.
 The tissue sample obtained is sent for analysis to rule out infection or inflammation in the uterine lining and may help to determine if the lining is prepared for implantation.

 Although we generally use the least invasive fertility testing procedures possible, some conditions can be definitively diagnosed or ruled out only through direct visual assessment.
 Laparoscopy involves one or more very small incisions and is used to examine the exterior of the uterus, fallopian tubes, and ovaries.
 Hysteroscopy focuses on the interior of the uterus and does not require any incisions at all.

 Diagnostic Minimally Invasive Surgery

 Contact Our Orlando, Florida area Centers for Fertility Testing

-For additional fertility testing information, contact our Florida offices in Orlando, Lake Mary, or Celebration.
+For additional fertility testing information, contact our Florida offices in Winter Park or Celebration.